sunil390/zLearning/AIOPs/UsingAIModels.md

 # Using AI Models

+## llama2

+1. https://huggingface.co/settings/tokens Created a read only tokem for llama2
+2. huggingface-cli login (copy and right click for token)
+3. pip install accelerate

 ## Summarization along with Sentiment Analysis and Write the result to a csv file 25th June 2023

 1. Install [Python 3.11](https://www.python.org/downloads/) (Remember to select add to path, also ensure at least 30 GB is free in C Drive)